mlapoint1960/apple-watch-pill-reminder-tracker/README.md

 remembering to load a pill tray every week/day manage medications and time they need to be taken

-manage meds via the phone app. but works in conjustion with the watch app
+manage meds via the phone app. but works in conjuction with the watch app

 price $0.99